Ruibin2000/MLSystemProject_rc5018_jt4850_sj4025/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 4 and Unit 5 requirements,
 and which optional "difficulty" points you are attempting. -->

-#### 1. Model traning at scale (unit 4)
+#### 1. Model traning at scale
 ##### 1.1 Train and re-train
 Our selected candidate models can be trained on the required datasets and fine-tuned at scale to fit specific dataset for better performance.
 For large model training, we plan to use mutiple GPU to accelarate the training process.
-With the benefit of our design on the two layers model, further discovered diseases of a specific plant only need to re-train the layer-2 model without training on layer-1 model.
+With the benefit of our design on the two cascading classification models, further discovered diseases of a specific plant only need to re-train the Sub-Models without training on model 0.
 It is easy for re-training.

 ##### 1.2 well-justified choices for modeling.
-For first layer model which classifies the type of the plants, the model needs to train on a large dataset.
-While the sub-layer model may train on the smaller datasets with higher accuracy.
+For Model 0 which classifies the type of the plants, the model needs to train on a large dataset.
+While the Sub-Models may train on the smaller datasets but requires higher accuracy.
-Additionally, the performance of models on specific disease can be different.
+Additionally, the performance of Sub-Models on specific disease can be different.
-These model will be compared and selected based on the test datasets
+These model will be compared and selected based on the test datasets performance (especially for higher accuracy)

-#### 2. Model training infrastructure and platform (unit 5)
+#### 2. Model training infrastructure and platform
 ##### 2.1 Experiment tracking
 The following training plan are proposed to run:
 - MobileNetV2 trains on the plant categories